mirkosertic/FXDesktopSearch/README.md

 ---------------------------------|-----------------------------------------------------
-RedHat Package Manager           | sudo rpm -i downloadedrpmfile.rpm Yum                              | sudo yum install downloadedrpmfile.rpm Debian                           | use "apt-get install alien" to install the alien package converter.
+RedHat Package Manager           | sudo rpm -i downloadedrpmfile.rpm Yum                              | sudo yum install downloadedrpmfile.rpm Debian                           | either use the provided .deb file or use "apt-get install alien" to install the alien package converter.
 Then use "alien --to-deb --keep-version <downloadedrpmfile>" to convert the rpm to a deb file.
 Finally use "sudo dpkg --install createddebfilefromalien.deb" to install the file.

 Usage
 -----